joshbegley/nyt-latest/previous.md

 `The Inter defender was the key player for his side in both legs of the Champions League tie against Barcelona… but in subtly different ways`\
 https://nytimes.com/athletic/6336647/2025/05/07/denzel-dumfries-inter-barcelona-champions-league/

 **Can the Canucks build a Cup contender around Quinn Hughes?
-Here’s one possible blueprint**\
+Here’s 1 possible blueprint**\
 `What can the Canucks learn from the Capitals' bounce back this season?`\
 https://nytimes.com/athletic/6338541/2025/05/07/canucks-stanley-cup-quinn-hughes-nhl/